 Cold hard cash.
 And compounded over a lifetime it can add up to A LOT.

-Imposter Syndrome or (Impostor Phenomenon as it was originally named) is a persistent and internalized fear that makes an individual doubt their skills, talent and accomplishments despite evidence of their competence.
+Imposter Syndrome or (Impostor Phenomenon as it was originally named) is a persistent and internalized fear driven by a belief that you’re not as talented, intelligent, qualified or capable as other people perceive you to be despite clear evidence of your accomplishments.

-They constantly feel like they’re not worthy of their success and that one day they will be exposed as an intellectual fake, phony or FRAUD.
+You constantly feel like you’re not worthy of your current or desired success and that one day you will be exposed as an intellectual fake, phony or FRAUD.

 This feeling, or this phenomenon, is real.

-It impacts many high performing and capable individuals around the world and it does not discriminate.
+It impacts many high performing and capable individuals around the world and also blocks many from ever achieving their true potential.
+It does not discriminate.
 Younger, older, location, ethnicity, socioeconomic status, gender identity – you can’t outrun Imposter Syndrome if you experience it, so the key is understanding what it is and it’s true impact on your ‘bottom line’ (as well as your mental and physical state).

 Until now, maybe you’ve been dismissing Imposter Syndrome as “not that bad” or something you “just need to get over”.